Edited on October 7th, 2020

 The economic burden of alcohol addiction in America is also very high and cost our nation an estimated $249 billion in 2010.
 The majority of this cost is related to binge drinking.5

 Although alcohol continues to be the most commonly abused addictive substance in the United States, many people never receive the treatment they need.7 Despite the common belief that quitting “cold turkey” is one of the best ways to beat alcohol addiction, it can actually be very dangerous.
 The withdrawal effects of alcohol addiction can be extremely uncomfortable, painful, and even deadly, so alcohol detox should always be completed in a medically-monitored environment like a detox center.
 Quitting alcohol with the assistance of a medically-trained staff will also improve the likelihood that a person will stay sober after completing detox.

-Marijuana is the most commonly abused illicit drug in the U.S., with 13.9% of Americans (37.6 million people) ages 12 using it.8,9 Although opinions on the dangers of marijuana use vary in different regions across the country, other illicit drugs that are universally known to cause severe physical, mental, and emotional damage are still abused quite heavily in the U.S.
+Marijuana is the most commonly abused illegal drug in the U.S., with 15.9% of Americans (43.5 million people) ages 12 or older using it.8,9 Although opinions on the dangers of marijuana use vary in different regions across the country, other illegal drugs that are universally known to cause severe physical, mental, and emotional damage are still abused quite heavily in the U.S.

-- 0.5 percent of Americans (1.4 million people) ages 12 and older use methamphetamines.9
+- 0.7 percent of Americans (1.9 million people) ages 12 and older reported using methamphetamines in the past year.9

 The opioid crisis in America is largely driven by prescription opioid misuse.
 For example, did you know that on an average day more than 650,000 opioid prescriptions are dispensed and 3,900 people are abusing prescription opioids?10 Many of the people who end up addicted to prescription opioids and other drugs don’t intentionally start out that way but may find the pleasurable effects of the drugs to be powerfully motivating for continued use.